soinalastudio/voyager-extension/readme.md

 /*
 | You can enable or disable the custom path and urls generator for medialibrary images
-| at MonstreX\VoyagerExtension\Generators\MediaLibraryPathGenerator
+| at SoinalaStudio\VoyagerExtension\Generators\MediaLibraryPathGenerator
-| and at MonstreX\VoyagerExtension\Generators\MediaLibraryUrlGenerator
+| and at SoinalaStudio\VoyagerExtension\Generators\MediaLibraryUrlGenerator
 */
 'use_media_path_generator' => true,
 'use_media_url_generator' => true,